alexdelorenzo/cast_convert/README.md

 Identify and convert videos to formats that are Chromecast supported.

-`cast_convert` can tell you whether videos will play correctly on your casting devices.
+Cast Convert can tell you whether videos will play correctly on your casting devices.
 If they won't, this project can convert videos into formats that devices do support.

 [Click here to see a list of supported devices](#supported-devices).

-### What `cast_convert` does
+### What Cast Convert does

 `cast_convert` can identify and correct a video's incompatibility with a device caused by the video's: